 Michael G. McGovern

 Prior to joining Ropes & Gray, Michael served for over seven years as an Assistant United States Attorney in the U.S. Attorney’s Office for the Southern District of New York, where he held supervisory positions in both the Organized Crime and Terrorism Unit and the General Crimes Unit.
-In those capacities, he supervised groups of more than 20 Assistant U.S. Attorneys in grand jury investigations and prosecutions of complex securities fraud, consumer fraud, money laundering, terrorism, and murder cases.
+In those capacities, he supervised groups of more than 20 Assistant U.S. Attorneys in grand jury investigations and prosecutions of complex securities fraud, money laundering, terrorism, and RICO cases.
 Michael also argued more than a dozen appeals before the U.S. Court of Appeals for the Second Circuit.
 In 2004, Michael received the Department of Justice’s award for superior performance as an Assistant United States Attorney.